Yossi Cohen: Career

+Mossad director

-In August 2013 he was appointed the National Security Advisor to the Prime Minister of Israel.
-In December 2015, Cohen was appointed to succeed Tamir Pardo as director of Mossad. and assumed office in January 2016.
+In December 2015, Cohen was appointed to succeed Tamir Pardo as director of the Mossad, and assumed office in January 2016.
 Cohen is one of the closest officials to Netanyahu.

 In January 2018, Cohen oversaw the Mossad operation to steal Iran's secret nuclear archive in Tehran and smuggle it out of the country.
 According to the Jerusalem Post, a map of nuclear sites captured in the operation has not yet been made public.
 Among the assassinations attributed to the Mossad during Cohen's tenure were those of Hamas drone expert Mohamed Zouari in Tunisia, Hamas rocket expert Fadi Mohammad al-Batsh in Malaysia, and Iranian nuclear program chief Mohsen Fakhrizadeh in Iran.

 Cohen has also been the chief Israeli official in charge of managing Israel's largely clandestine relations with various Arab nations.
 He has often met with representatives of Egypt, Jordan, the United Arab Emirates, Saudi Arabia, and Qatar and helped negotiate Netanyahu's visit to Oman in 2018.
 Reportedly, he met Sudan's chief of intelligence, though the Sudanese intelligence service denied it.
 He was Israel's chief negotiator in arranging the Israel–United Arab Emirates peace agreement.

-Intelligence reporter Ronen Bergman has written that Cohen has a reputation as a tough boss, that he speaks fluent English, French, and Arabic, and is also a marathon runner.
-Cohen is nicknamed "the Model" for his stylish appearance.

-Israeli Prime Minister Benjamin Netanyahu reportedly considered Cohen to be the best person to succeed him as prime minister when he leaves office.
-In September 2019, The Jerusalem Post listed Cohen as the most influential Jew of the year.